Pages

 Axe Cliff Visible Migration

 I am so glad today happened.
 So so glad.
-Axe Cliff hasn't delivered for me so far this autumn, and I've been feeling like I'll probably be missing out on a classic autumn vismig session here this year... but today was the day.
+Axe Cliff hasn't delivered for me so far this autumn, and I've been feeling like I'd missed out on the chance of a classic autumn vismig session here this year... but today was the day.

 07:10 - 08:20 at Axe Cliff was just fantastic.
 The clear blue skies and cooler temperatures did exactly what I was hoping for...